andrewt3000/generalEndPoint/README.md

 $lte | less than or equal to  <=

 ## Security
-GE is only for quick prototyping or for production use in an environment where authenticated all users are highly trusted such as an app for a small company.
+GE is only for quick prototyping or for production use in an environment where all authenticated users are highly trusted.
+Example uses are an app for a small company or perhaps an admin app.
+All users have access to all select, insert, update, and delete functionality.
+A layer of security restricting access by role would make GE more useful.

-For security purposes, it's important to not have a usernames and passwords in the database and to use a 3rd party such as auth0.
-Otherwise authenticated users could get a list of all usernames and update other user's passwords.
+Even with a small number of trusted users, it's important to not have a usernames and passwords in the database and to use a 3rd party such as auth0.
+Otherwise authenticated users could get a list of all usernames and update other user's passwords even if they are hashed.

 JQL is constructed to guard against sql injection attacks and it validates the table and column names against a schema.
 It also parameterizes it's input parameters against sql injection.
-This prevents atacks that could run drop or alter commands.
+This prevents accesss to create, drop, and alter commands.

 # To run